- Nutrition and hair loss

 Folic acid is essential for the maintenance of methionine levels within the body.
 A lack of folic acid will result in a decrease in hair follicle cell division and growth.
 Other symptoms of low folic acid are fatigue, premature hair greying, apathy and anemia.

-Zinc plays an important role in mitosis as it is essential for DNA and RNA production.
-It also acts as a stabilizes for cell membrane structures and helps to break down and remove and superoxide radicals.
+Zinc plays an important role in DNA and RNA production. stabilizes cell membrane structures and helps to break down and remove and superoxide radicals.
 Generally zinc intake is low, it can be found naturally in seafood, meat and eggs.

 If taken as a supplement, the recommended daily dosage of Zinc in the form of zinc amino acid chelate is 15 mg.